Hybrid Master of Science Degree in Homeland Security (Law and Policy)

 The certificate consists of two of the three core courses required for the full master’s degree.
 These core courses, coupled with a course in cybersecurity law and policy and two electives, provide a solid educational foundation in homeland security law with specialized knowledge and skill in cyber law and security.

-- Offered fully online or in-person on the Leavenworth campus
+- Offered in-person at the KU Leavenworth location and hybrid

 - Complete the degree in one year